Ideal-specific elimination orders form a star-shaped region: Notation

-So any $\I$-EO will yield a Gr\"obner basis suitable for the elemination of the variables $u_i$ from $\I$.
+So any $\I$-EO yields a Gr\"obner basis suitable for the elemination of the variables $u_i$ from $\I$.
 But in contrast to \emph{universal} elimination orders, an $\I$-EO will in general not work for other polynomial ideals.
 However, any \emph{universal} elimination order is -by definition- also an $\I$-EO for any ideal $\I$.

+For our proofs we use the following characterization for an $\I$-EO: \begin{lem} Let $\I\subset\K[X][U]$ be some fixed ideal.
+A monomial order is $\I$-EO for $U$ if and only if